Skip to main content

 • Hybrid — BM25 + vector search fused with RRF (Hybrid in docs and config)

-Planner Strategy
+Action-Selection Strategy

-• Heuristic — deterministic planner expansion policy
+• Heuristic — deterministic expansion policy

-Planner Metadata and Graph Visibility
+Action Metadata and Graph Visibility

 Sift-backed graph-mode retrieval returns explicit trace structure in the evidence bundle: